 2. Benefits of Setting a Career Goal

-Setting a career goal gives you the advantage of a framework to achieve that goal and provides you with a clear career development path.
-Determining the right career goal will bring you job satisfaction and significantly reduce your workplace stress.
+Setting a career goal provides a framework for achieving it and a clear career development path.
+Determining the right career goal will improve job satisfaction and significantly reduce workplace stress.
 You can define multiple career goals related to your particular desires and aspirations.

 3. Start with Self-assessment

-Carefully evaluate your individual strengths, preferences, desires, style of work, and financial needs.
-To do this, it’s important to know who you are and in what profession you want to be.
+Carefully evaluate your strengths, preferences, desires, style of work, and financial needs.
+To do this, knowing who you are and in what profession you want to be is important.
 This includes self-assessment of your work values, interests, skills, and personal qualities.

 Career profile

 Start by reviewing your education and working history.
 Which training and job positions were the most satisfying for you?
 What were your most successful roles?
-List the activities you have done with pleasure and how you have the greatest impact on a project or task.
+List the activities you have done with pleasure and how you impact a project or task most.
 Which are your best-developed professional skills?
 Assess what skills have helped you get here and achieve professional success.
 Make a list of your most powerful skills that you enjoy and use with pleasure.
 Finally, list these personal qualities that help you work well and be successful.

 4. Study the Most Desirable Career Goals